google/lovefield/docs/dd/01_schema.md

 #### 1.2.1 `lf.schema.Builder`

-This builder will create a concrete object `lf.schema.DatabaseSchema_` which implements `lf.schema.Database`.
-The differences between the object and SPAC-generated code are minimum.
+This builder creates a concrete object `lf.schema.DatabaseSchema_` which implements `lf.schema.Database`.
+The differences between this object and the object from SPAC-generated class are minimum.

 #### 1.2.2 `lf.schema.TableBuilder`